How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 Designing a Plant-Based Plan for PCOS

-✅ Key Food Groups to Focus On
+✅ Key Foods to Emphasize

-Whole Grains: Oats, quinoa, barley, brown rice
+Whole grains: Oats, quinoa, brown rice

-Legumes: Lentils, chickpeas, kidney beans
+Legumes: Lentils, chickpeas, beans

-Plant Proteins: Tofu, tempeh, edamame
+Plant proteins: Tofu, tempeh, edamame

 ⚠️ Foods to Limit

-Refined carbs and added sugars
+Refined carbohydrates and added sugars

-Dairy (for some women with acne-prone PCOS)
+Dairy (for acne-prone PCOS)

-Processed meats and trans fats
+Ultra-processed foods and trans fats

 Integrating Lifestyle Medicine for PCOS

-Dr. Kuruvadi’s integrative care model includes:
+Dr. Kuruvadi’s lifestyle medicine approach includes:

-Exercise: Strength training + cardio for insulin sensitivity
+Movement: Strength training + cardio

 Real-Life Story: How Anika Balanced Her Hormones Naturally